-You can also relieve ulcers, infections, stomach irritation and other digestive conditions with a mixture of a teaspoon of it and one of honey.
+You can also relieve ulcers, infections, stomach irritation, and other digestive conditions with a mixture of a teaspoon of it and one of honey.
 You’ll notice significant improvement after taking this vinegar every day on an empty stomach.
-Those with irritable colon should be careful as it’s a fermented good.
+Those with an irritable colon should be careful, as it’s a fermented good.

 7. A drink to help you lose weight

 If your intention is to lose weight, mix two tablespoons of vinegar with a glass of water before a meal.
 This is because it’ll decrease the sugar content in your blood as well as your appetite.
 Researchers are aware of the efficacy of coconut water vinegar in the treatment of obesity in non-human animals.
 In addition, it’s hypolipidemic and has anti-inflammatory effects.

 Coconut vinegar improves intestinal transit and promotes liver function.
 Thus, it is an excellent depurative that promotes digestion and the secretion of bile.
 Tested on animals, it’s apparently effective in improving the accumulation of fat in the liver.